Leonardo DiCaprio: Personal life

 DiCaprio owns houses in Los Angeles and apartments in New York City.
-In 2009, he bought an island, Blackadore Caye, off mainland Belize—on which he is set to open an environment-friendly resort—and in 2014, he purchased the original Dinah Shore residence designed by architect Donald Wexler in Palm Springs, California.
+In 2009, he bought an island, Blackadore Caye, off mainland Belize—on which he is set to open an environmentally friendly resort—and in 2014, he purchased the original Dinah Shore residence designed by architect Donald Wexler in Palm Springs, California.

 In 2005, DiCaprio's face was severely injured when model Aretha Wilson hit him over the head with a broken bottle at a Hollywood party.
 As a result, he required seventeen stitches to his face and neck.
 Wilson pleaded guilty to the assault and was sentenced in 2010 to two years in prison.

-In 2017, when The Wolf of Wall Street producer Red Granite Pictures was involved in the 1Malaysia Development Berhad scandal, DiCaprio turned over the gifts he received from business associates at the production company, including fugitive businessman Jho Low, to the US government.
-These included a Best Actor Oscar trophy by Marlon Brando, a $3.2 million Pablo Picasso painting and a $9 million Jean-Michel Basquiat collage.
+In 2017, when The Wolf of Wall Street producer Red Granite Pictures was involved in the 1Malaysia Development Berhad scandal, DiCaprio turned over the gifts he received from business associates at the production company, including from fugitive businessman Jho Low, to the US government.
+These included a Best Actor Oscar trophy won by Marlon Brando, a $3.2 million Pablo Picasso painting, and a $9 million Jean-Michel Basquiat collage.

+On December 30, 2019, while vacationing near St. Barts, DiCaprio agreed to divert the boat he was on to search for a man who had fallen overboard.
+As the only vessel to respond to the mayday call, his crew rescued the man, who had been treading water for 11 hours, shortly before a storm hit.

+In June 2025, DiCaprio drew criticism by attending the wedding of Jeff Bezos and Lauren Sánchez.
+Amazon has faced criticism for its impact on the environment.
+People questioned DiCaprio's decision, considering his activism regarding environmental and humanitarian causes.
+A photo of DiCaprio at the event showed him hiding his face with his baseball cap.
+In July 2025, DiCaprio received backlash from activists for co-financing a luxury hotel project near Tel Aviv in Israel despite the ongoing Gaza–Israel conflict, on which he has not commented.

 Filmography and accolades

-According to the online portal Box Office Mojo and the review aggregate site Rotten Tomatoes, DiCaprio's most critically and commercially successful films include What's Eating Gilbert Grape (1993), Romeo + Juliet (1996), Titanic (1997), Catch Me If You Can (2002), Gangs of New York (2002), The Aviator (2004), The Departed (2006), Blood Diamond (2006), Shutter Island (2010), Inception (2010), Django Unchained (2012), The Great Gatsby (2013), The Wolf of Wall Street (2013), The Revenant (2015) and Once Upon a Time in Hollywood (2019).
+According to the online portal Box Office Mojo and the review aggregate site Rotten Tomatoes, DiCaprio's most critically and commercially successful films include What's Eating Gilbert Grape (1993), Romeo + Juliet (1996), Titanic (1997), Catch Me If You Can (2002), Gangs of New York (2002), The Aviator (2004), The Departed (2006), Blood Diamond (2006), Revolutionary Road (2008), Shutter Island (2010), Inception (2010), Django Unchained (2012), The Great Gatsby (2013), The Wolf of Wall Street (2013), The Revenant (2015), Once Upon a Time in Hollywood (2019), Don't Look Up (2021), Killers of the Flower Moon (2023), and One Battle After Another (2025).
 His films have grossed $7.2 billion worldwide.

-DiCaprio has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:
+DiCaprio has been recognized by the Academy of Motion Picture Arts and Sciences for the following: